-We have audited the accompanying consolidated balance sheets of Moody National REIT II, Inc. and subsidiaries (the "Company") as of December 31, 2016 and 2015, and the related consolidated statements of operations, equity, and cash flows for the years then ended.
-In connection with our audits of the consolidated financial statements, we have also audited financial statement schedule III as listed in the accompanying index.
-These consolidated financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements and financial statement schedule based on our audits.
+We have audited the accompanying consolidated balance sheets of Moody National REIT II, Inc. and subsidiaries (the "Company") as of December 31, 2017 and 2016, and the related consolidated statements of operations, equity, and cash flows for the years then ended, and the related notes and financial statement schedule III (collectively, the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2017 and 2016, and the results of its operations and its cash flows for the years then ended, in conformity with U.S. generally accepted accounting principles.